Mission and Catholic Identity

 Benchmarks

-4.4 All adults in the school community are invited to participate in Christian service programs to promote the lived reality of action in service of social justice.
+4.4 All adults in the school community are invited to participate in authentic Christian service programs to promote the lived reality of action in service of social justice.

 4.5 Every administrator, faculty, and staff member visibly supports the faith life of the school community.